 The Florida Drivers Handbook states that a driver must give up the right-of-way to other drivers, pedestrians, and the riders of motorcycles, bicycles, and mopeds under certain circumstances that require yielding.
 Each individual using Florida’s roads must do anything possible to avoid a collision.
-During a stop sign, drivers must yield to traffic and pedestrians.
+When coming to a stop sign, drivers must yield to traffic and pedestrians.
 If two vehicles arrive at four-way stop signs at the same time, the driver on the left must yield to the individual on the right.

 Open Intersections & Roundabouts